RubenRGanga/ILIKED/README.md

 ILIKED is a web application with a social component, built from scratch on the MERN stack by Rubén R. Ganga, consuming a proprietary API created explicitly for the project and using resources from other websites such as YouTube, IMDB, and in the future, Spotify and Discogs.
-Its complete database is designed from scratch in MongoDB, built with Node.js, Express, and the latest version of React Router.
+Its database is designed from scratch in MongoDB, built with Node.js, Express, and the latest version of React Router.
 Users can register and log in securely thanks to the encryption of user information.

 -COMMERCIAL INFORMATION :<br>